Ghosts – New Hampshire Seacoast

-For a detailed list of Portsmouth ghosts, see our page about Haunted Portsmouth, New Hampshire
+For a detailed list of Portsmouth ghosts, see my page about Haunted Portsmouth, New Hampshire

 Moulton residence